PaulZC/F9P_RAWX_Logger/UBX.md

 The code will wait until it gets to the end of the current UBX frame before opening the new file, to ensure the data in the individual log files is as clean and contiguous as possible.

-UBX messages sent from the Adalogger to the ZED-F9P are all acknowledged (or nacknowledged) by a short ack/nack message.
+Serial UBX messages sent from the Adalogger to the ZED-F9P are all acknowledged (or nacknowledged) by a short ack/nack message.
 The code expects these and discards them without writing them into the log file.
 RTKLIB can probably cope with these acks/nacks being in the log files, but the code does try to make life as easy as possible for RTKLIB by discarding them.